-No. Documentation Details 1 Written consent to take exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are required) from the head of your division.
-2 Employment certificate, etc. An employment certificate about the employment period, content of work, and position (no set format, but company seal, etc. are required) issued by the head of your division.
-3 Letter of acceptance Written by your prospective supervisor (no set format) 4 Statement of purpose Areas of interest, research plan, future goals, etc. (A4 size) 5 Graduation thesis, etc. Graduation thesis, content of your university or other research, job description, etc. (A4 size)
+No. Documentation Details 1 Certificate of graduation, certificate of (expected) degree conferral, or certificate of (expected) Completion Certificate of graduation issued by your university chancellor or faculty dean, certificate of (expected) bachelor's degree issued by the National Institution for Academic Degrees and Quality Enhancement of Higher Education, or certificate of (expected) completion issued by the head of the school you last attended 2 Written consent to take exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are required) issued by the head of your division is required.
+3 Employment certificate An employment certificate about the employment period, content of work, and position (no set format, but a company seal, etc. are required) issued by the head of your division.
+4 Letter of acceptance Written by your prospective supervisor (no set format) 5 Statement of purpose Areas of interest, research plan, future goals, etc. (A4 size) 6 Graduation thesis, etc. Graduation thesis, research contents of your university, etc. or , job description, etc. (A4 size)